-(a) adequate internal space for the living and storage needs of prospective occupiers, capable of being adapted as those needs change over their lifetime; and

-(b) adequate daylight and natural sunlight, privacy and noise attenuation for prospective occupiers, commensurate with the nature of the intended use; and

-(c) well designed and located private amenity space commensurate with the development; and

-(d) adequate provision for segregated waste, well designed and located bin storage and collection areas to serve the development.
+- (a) adequate internal space for the living and storage needs of prospective occupiers, capable of being adapted as those needs change over their lifetime; and - (b) adequate daylight and natural sunlight, privacy and noise attenuation for prospective occupiers, commensurate with the nature of the intended use; and - (c) well designed and located private amenity space commensurate with the development; and - (d) well designed and located bin storage and collection areas, including adequate provision for segregating waste.

 - 2.3.1 The policy aims to secure "livability" for all new residential development.
 This includes residential extensions as well as new dwellings.
 In the context of this policy, this involves the provision of adequate internal space to a consistent minimum standard irrespective of tenure.
 The Council's policy for Lifetime Homes appears in policy CS8 of the Peterborough Core Strategy. - 2.3.2 "Livability" also involves adequate garden space in the case of individual dwellings, for sitting out, children's play, drying clothes and plant/vegetable cultivation, commensurate with the size of the dwelling and the nature of the built form of the locality.
 The livability area should not be compromised by high levels of shading or overlooking.
-In the case of flats, private amenity space might be achieved by the provision of ground floor patios and upper floor balconies.

-- 2.3.3 Finally, the "Livability" concept covers a good level of amenity provision for prospective occupiers, in terms of daylight, sunlight and privacy.
-Further advice on satisfying parts (a), (b) and (c) of the policy will be given in a separate Supplementary Planning Document. - 2.3.4 Within residential developments, developers will be required to provide adequate space for internal and external segregation and storage of waste.
+In the case of flats, private amenity space might be achieved by the provision of ground floor patios and upper floor balconies. - 2.3.3 The "Livability" concept covers a good level of amenity provision for prospective occupiers, in terms of daylight, sunlight and privacy.
+The Council intends to prepare a separate Supplementary Planning Document to help developers in satisfying (a), (b) and (c) of the policy. - 2.3.4 With respect to part (d) of the policy, residential developments will be required to provide adequate space for internal and external segregation and storage of waste.
 The RECAP Waste Management Design Guide Supplementary Planning Document details the waste segregation, storage and collection requirements that designers and developers will need to satisfy.
 The Guide applies to new commercial developments too.
 The Guide offers a significant opportunity for innovation in waste management design and effective alternative waste management solutions are welcomed.